 The business playing field is rarely in favor of small businesses.
 For instance, while small businesses employ around 47.5 percent of the private workforce in the United States (that’s almost 59 million people), not a lot of these businesses go on to be successful.
 For every 100 small businesses opened, only 80 will survive the first year, 40 will survive until their fifth year, and only 13 will live to see their 10th anniversary.

 As a business owner, you definitely want to be one of those 13 that survive operations for as long as possible.
 One of the best ways to achieve that in the current setup is to go digital, starting with investing in a website.
+It would then be of importance to have this website gain some traction and traffic through optimizing search engine results by using professional SEO agencies similar to Victorious and others that can be of service to you.
 Here’s why an SEO-friendly website is necessary for small businesses to operate successfully.

 Stay Visible for Consumers